biohzrdmx/wp-switch/README.md

 How does it work?
 By overwriting the `wp-config.php` file based on a profile, which contains all the essential WordPress configuration and specifying a custom `wp-content` folder for each site.

-You may apply and existing profile or even generate one based on the current contents of the `wp-config.php` file.
+You may apply an existing profile or even generate a new one based on the current contents of the `wp-config.php` file.

 ## Usage ##